October 16

 1. Share the Why Behind What You’re Feeling

 Next time you’re in conversation with a friend, partner, or colleague, find a moment to name what you’re feeling—and share the why behind it.
-When people understand the story underneath your emotion, it builds empathy, diffuses tension, and strengthens connection.
+When people understand the story beneath your emotion, it activates emotional intelligence and leadership, deepens empathy, and helps in building trust as a leader.

 Example: Instead of just saying, “I’m frustrated with how that meeting went,” try “I’m feeling frustrated because I put a lot of thought into that idea, and it mattered to me.
 I know it might not be the right direction, but I was hoping to feel heard.”